nanjekyejoannah-zz/go_s3tests/README.md

 	git clone https://github.com/nanjekyejoannah/go_s3tests
 	cd go_s3tests

-You will need to create a configuration file with the location of the service and credentials.
-Edit the config.toml.sample file available in the project.
-Make sure you save it as config.toml.
+### Configuration

+Copy the sample configuration.

+cp config.toml.sample config.toml

+Edit the config.toml.sample file to your needs.
 You can also decide to make the config file a yaml or json.
 Just give it config.yaml or config.json for yaml and json respectively.

-The config file looks like this:
+The config file should look  like this:

 	[DEFAULT]